What is PROMIS?

 PROMIS measures have been developed and validated with state-of-the-science methods to be psychometrically sound and to transform how life domains are measured.
 They have greater precision than most conventional measures.
 Greater precision (less error) enhances power in a less costly way than increasing sample size.

-PROMIS is designed to enhance communication between clinicians and patients in diverse research and clinical settings.
-PROMIS measures are relevant across all conditions for the assessment of symptoms and functions.
-PROMIS has a larger range of measurement than most conventional measures, decreasing floor and ceiling effects as a result.
+PROMIS is designed to be patient-friendly and enhance communication between clinicians and patients.
+PROMIS measures are relevant across all conditions to assess clinical symptoms, functioning, and quality of life.
+This information facilitates more informed discussions, shared decision-making, and personalized treatment plans.
+With a larger range of measurement than most conventional measures, use of PROMIS decreases floor and ceiling effects as a result.

 PROMIS measures are available in multiple formats and easily integrated into diverse data collection tools.
 PROMIS uses fewer items than conventional measures, thereby decreasing respondent burden.
 When used as computer-adaptive tests, PROMIS measures usually require 4-6 items for precise measurement of health-related constructs.

-PROMIS measure development methods are rigorous and being used to expand into new areas of self-reported health.
-Substantial qualitative and quantitative evidence continues to be published supporting the validity of PROMIS.
-There has been a rapid uptake in research with now approximately 2,000 publications on PROMIS measures.
+PROMIS measures are developed using rigorous methodology and are being used to expand into new areas of self-reported health.
+The validity of PROMIS continues to be supported in the qualitative and quantitative evidence being published in the scientific literature.
+There has been a rapid uptake in research with now more than 3,500 publications on PROMIS measures.